vprathaptechjava7/FoodTruckFinder/README.md

         c.)View with managing the UI with CSS parser for designing

- *Add logger for tracking errors in different micro services (increases probability of fixing bugs and defects)
+ *Add logger for tracking errors in different micro services (increases probability of fixing bugs and defects) *Integrate application with Spluck for real-time logs and with faster speed.
+ *Create a Docker file for allowing a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package
+*Deploy application using kubernetes ,openshift or Azur in cloud platform for more scalabilty and faster working